 Without Doubt, With This Advanced Excel Chart Course, You will be the Excel data Visualization star in your Department!
 Significantly Improve your Reports by using Advanced Excel Graph Techniques.

-Note: Course updated on 7 Nov 2016 to include a new lecture & updated Workbook!
+Note: Course updated on 12 April 2017 to include a new lecture on showing variances & updated Workbook!

 This Course Includes:

 If you use Excel to generate reports and graphs, my hands-on Excel training provides you with an extremely advanced toolkit worth of knowledge that will take the design of your Excel charts, tables and reports to the next level.
 It will provide you with the best tricks to create dynamic charts.
 It will save you tons of time of manually updating your Excel graphs on a monthly basis.
 The visualization techniques introduce you to some unusual methods to handle and create charts which will enhance readability of your reports as well as impress your readers.